Shreyas-Gururaj/Machine_Learning/README.md

 University of Washington - Coursera
 ---

-This repo contains case_studies and assignments of [University of Washington - Coursera](https://www.coursera.org/uw).
+This repo contains case_studies of each submodules.
+[University of Washington - Coursera](https://www.coursera.org/uw).

 Each Case study is implememted on:
 - SFrames and Turicreate (As prefered in the course.)